cseas/blog/docs/posts/git-commands.md

 ---
 title: "Git commands I use regularly as a Software Engineer"
-date: "2021-05-01"
+date: "2023-03-26"
 ---

 There are possibly thousands of "Git cheatsheets" floating all over the internet.
-Those have never worked for me since you never really need to remember 50 different commands to get everyday work done.
+Those have never worked for me since you never need to remember 50 different commands to get everyday work done.

 Here are git commands I use regularly in my daily work.